PixieStix69/PixieStix69/README.md

 🔹 Web Development

-[Project Name] - A full-stack web application using PHP, SQL, HTML, CSS, and JavaScript.

-[Project Name] - A modern front-end website built with React.js and Bootstrap.
+ https://github.com/Senaraufi/SofwareEngineering-Project- A full-stack web application using PHP, SQL, HTML, CSS, and JavaScript with a modern front-end design built with Bootstrap.
+(A work in Progress)

 🔹 Game Development

-[Project Name] - A Unity-based game developed in C# with interactive mechanics.
+https://github.com/Senaraufi/IMM-Game_Final - A Unity-based game developed in C# with interactive mechanics.
+(A work in Progress)

 🔹 Networking & Security

-[Project Name] - A Cisco network security project with VLANs, firewalls, and access control.
+------- WORK IN PROGRESS ------

 📫 Connect With Me